Welcome to Watson's Rustybolt.info website. For my blog, you can click here --> rustybolt.info/wordpress.

 Watson's Web Page

-NOTE: Mar 14, 2012 I have turned off comments in my blog for awhile due to comment spam.
-I have now installed Akismet and I haven't had any comment spam since, so I am enabling comments in my latest blogs.
+NOTE: Mar 14, 2012 I had turned off comments in my blog for awhile due to comment spam.
+I have now installed Akismet and I haven't had any comment spam since, so I am now enabling comments in my latest blogs.

 This is a replacement for watsonseblog.blogspot.com which was "Removed because of Spam" (or maybe because Blogger didn't like my lack of participation in 'monetizing' my blog - one article says "Google simply regards other people's creative material as free filler to sandwich in between its advertisements.").
 I don't spam.
 But their vague and evil Terms of Service allow them to remove any blog for spamming, even if the blogger just leaves a link to his/her blog anywhere, such as in a forum (which is most likely the reason mine got removed).
 Beware!!
-If you have a blog on blogspot, you had better back it up regularly and hope that it doesn't get deleted - and falsely accuse you of spamming.
+If you have a blog on blogspot, you had better back it up regularly and hope that it doesn't get deleted - and you don't get falsely accused of spamming.
+If you have any doubt about what I've just said, read this article, especially the last paragraph just before the asterisk.

 This web page is about Electronics, and one of my favorite components, LEDs.
 I will have a lot of schematics and information about Joule Thiefs, other circuits used with LEDs and other electronic circuits.
-This will also have a blog, rustybolt.info/wordpress.
-Any comment can be addressed to acmefixer (at)
+These will be in my blog, rustybolt.info/wordpress.

 As with any information on the web, the information I've given comes with a standard disclaimer that it is without warranty, and by using it, you agree not to blame me for anything that might happen to you or your project.
 You must not complain to me that an error or omission caused harm to you or your project.
 However I'm grateful for telling me about any corrections that should be made.